 As well as bringing its profile into sharper focus, over the last few decades the museum has also constantly expanded its collections.
 This has involved not only acquisitions but also numerous, often extensive gifts and permanent loans.
 Of these, the permanent loan of the Kracht family’s outstanding Franz Marc collection and Einar Schleef's artistic bequest deserve special mention.

-Even in the 21st century, Moritzburg Art Museum, Halle an der Saale remains an important museum of its time, as a bastion of modernism.
+Even in the 21st century, Kunstmuseum Moritzburg Halle (Saale) remains an important museum of its time, as a castle of modernism.